Facial swelling with lisinopril

 Rapid or irregular heartbeat

-See also Lisinopril side effects erectile dysfunction
+See also Lisinopril yellow urine

 In some cases, facial swelling may be accompanied by other symptoms, such as hives or a rash.
 If you experience any of these symptoms, it is important to seek medical attention immediately.